Esther Ku

-Esther Ku is an American comedian, television personality and actress.
+Esther Ku (born 17 February 1980) is an American comedian, television personality and actress.
 Ku was a cast member on the MTV shows Girl Code and Wild 'n Out.
 She was a finalist of Last Comic Standing, Showtime's AVN Awards Host, SAG Actor, host of Ku and the Gang Podcast.

 Early life

 Ku was born in Rogers Park neighborhood of Chicago on February 17, 1980, to South Korean missionaries.
 She was raised in nearby Franklin Park, Illinois.
 She began doing comedy by joking with and about her parents.
 One of her idols is Joan Rivers.

 During her childhood, her parents were a part of the University Bible Fellowship church, which had a location in River Grove, Illinois, which is next to Franklin Park.
 She was giving the name Lil' Esther Ku, being allowed to keep her first name since it was biblical.
 Ku made a TikTok series titled "I Grew Up In A Cult" where she talked about her experience and the practices they did.

 In middle school, a librarian noticed her talent and recommended her to do the talent show that was going on.
 She attended East Leyden High School where she was a part of school newspaper, where students found her writing humorous.

 Ku graduated from high school in 1998 attended the University of Illinois in Urbana, Illinois.
 She graduated with a bachelor's degree in marketing.